Justin Hilliard

-Justin Hilliard (born March 25, 1997) is an American football linebacker who is a free agent.
-He played college football at Ohio State and was signed as an undrafted free agent by the San Francisco 49ers after the 2021 NFL Draft.
+Justin Hilliard (born March 25, 1997) is an American professional football linebacker.
+He played college football at Ohio State and was signed as an undrafted free agent by the San Francisco 49ers after the 2021 NFL draft.

-Education and college career
+Early life and college

 Hilliard graduated from St. Xavier High School in Cincinnati in 2015.

 Hilliard was ranked as a five–star recruit and one of the best linebackers in the 2015 class by 247Sports.com coming out of high school.
 He committed to Ohio State on July 2, 2014.
 He requested and was approved for a sixth year of eligibility before the 2020 season.

 Professional career

 San Francisco 49ers

 Hilliard was signed as an undrafted free agent by the San Francisco 49ers on May 13, 2021.
 He was waived on August 31, 2021.

 New York Giants

 On September 1, 2021, Hilliard was claimed off waivers by the New York Giants.
 He was placed on injured reserve on October 15, 2021.

 On June 17, 2022, Hilliard was suspended for the first two games of the 2022 regular season for violating the NFL's policy on performance-enhancing substances.
 On July 28, 2022, Hilliard was waived.